 Meet Brooke | 2022 Ambassador

 Brooke Spitse is no stranger to the Windsor Regional Cancer Centre or the Windsor Cancer Centre Foundation.
-She’s been employed by both, and is currently on maternity leave for the latter.
+She’s a past employee of both.
 Brooke is a bright and cheerful 30 year old, a wife, and of course a new mom.
 “Last year, I was raising funds for (local) breast reconstruction equipment and this year I actually needed that equipment myself.”

 Brooke discovered a lump, first believed to be mastitis.
 When it didn’t go away, she booked time to get herself checked.
 Her doctor ordered an ultrasound, and in December 2021 it was confirmed; breast cancer.
 For the first time, she experienced first-hand the true meaning of Cancer Care.
 Brooke said, “When you go for chemotherapy, there are warm blankets, a free lunch, a welcome bag, massage and heated chairs, and so much more.
 When you meet with your care team, you receive care that feels as if you are the only patient on their mind.”